pingji00/p3/peer-review.md

 + Reviwee's name: Josh Lim
 + URL to Reviewe's P3 Github Repo URL: *<https://github.com/josh-lim1234/Project-3>*

-*Answer the following questions in regards to the student's project you are reviewing.
-REMOVE THE INSTRUCTIONS FOR EACH PROMPT when complete.
-We should only see YOUR ANSWERS.*

 ## 1. Interface
-Address as many of the following points as applicable:

-+ What are your initial impressions of the site interface?
-The title of this project is "Drink Price Comparison", so I expected something that list side by side at the first place, I understood it later, though, when I saw the word calculate at the second line.
++ The title of this project is "Drink Price Comparison", so I expected something that list side by side at the first place, I understood it later, though, when I saw the word calculate at the second line.

-+ Were there any parts of the interface that you found confusing, or did not work as you expected?
-The interface is normal as everything is under user agent stylesheet.
-There's a css file link in header named *css/form.css* but it doesn't work as there's only one css file named *app.css* under /public/css.
++ The interface is normal.
+The HTML file is rendered by browser only.
+The css link in header ( `css/form.css`) doesn't work as the only css file can be found at `/public/css` is `app.css`.
+The result page

-+ Were there any parts of the interface that you thought worked notably well?

-+ Do you have any suggestions for improvements on the interface?
++ It might be better to move $ sign to the line of amount.
+That would be easier to the user, at least, to me.

 ## 2. Functional testing
-One challenge of developing software is thinking of all the unexpected ways users might interact with our applications.
-It's easy to develop &ldquo;blinders&rdquo; to methods of interaction because we know so much about *how* our application works, and so we have a hard time imagining how our interfaces might be misinterpreted.
-Thus, it can be useful to have an outsider rigorously test our applications with the explicit intention of trying to break it.

-Knowing this, it's time to put your reviewee's application to the test.
-Think of all the unexpected ways their application could be used with the intention of trying to produce some unexpected/undesirable outcome.

-Examples...
-+ Try submitting a form without entering any data
-+ Try submitting a form with entering data in only some of the fields
-+ If an input is asking for a number, try entering some of the following combinations: decimal numbers, negative numbers, letters, symbols, an extremely large number, etc.
-+ Try and access a URL on their site that likely does not exist (e.g. http://a3.domain.com/asdjfks)
-+ Etc.

-__Summarize what you tried, and describe any unexpected/undesirable outcomes.__

-(Even if you don't find any issues, having the reviewee see what you tried might give them insight into things they did not think to test.)
+I tried to submit the form in different ways: letters rather than numbers, leave some of the input area empty, large, small, negtive number, etc. The only thing partially failed is when put a negtive number in field of price.
+The result, unit price, is still logiclly negtive, but the best pratice might be prevent the user from using negtive number at the first place.

 ## 3. Code: Routes
-Skim through the student's code on Github.

-Find their routes file (`routes/web.php`).
-Thinking about ideal Route/Controller organization&mdash; is there any code in this file that should be happening in a Controller?
+The routes file is simple and clean.
+No extra logic/display code in this file.

-If yes, describe.

 ## 4. Code: Views
-Skim through the View files in `/resources/views` and address as many of the following points as applicable:

-+ Is template inheritance used?
++ Template inheritance is not used.
-+ Are there any separation of concern issues (i.e. non-display specific logic in view files)?
-+ Did they do anything in PHP that could have been done in Blade?
-+ Did they use any Blade syntax/techniques you were unfamiliar with?
++ There is no code separation issue.
++ The `load` method uses `return 'a string'` to show the result.
+It could be done by return to a blade and use `{{ }}` statements for pratice.

 ## 5. Code: General
-Address as many of the following points as applicable:

-+ Do you notice any inconsistencies between the code and the course notes on [code style](https://github.com/susanBuck/dwa15-fall2018/blob/master/misc/code-style.md)?
++ There's no inconsistencies between the code and the course notes are found.
-+ Are there any best practices discussed in course material that you feel were not addressed in the code?
-+ Are there aspects of the code that you feel were not self-evident and would benefit from comments?
-+ Are there any parts of the code that you found interesting/would not have thought to do yourself?
-+ Are there any parts of the code that you don't understand?
++ The validation is done by HTML itself.
+It would be better to take advantage of Laravel to validating the request and display errors.
++ The code is relatievely simple and do not need commets.
++ It is a simple pratice and I found it easy to understand.

 ## 6. Misc
-Do you have any additional comments not covered in the above questions?
+No more comments.